$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Scheme for -symmetric transformation of states

-In \textit{Step 2}, we apply the following gate with the $\chi$ parameter given by Eqn.~\ref{Step2} in Methods:
+In \textit{Step 2}, we apply the following gate with the $\chi$ parameter given by Eqn.~\eqref{Step2} in Methods~\ref{Methods}:

-The resulting states take the following form, with $\rho = \xi + \frac{\pi}{2}$ and $\xi$ provided in Eqn.~\ref{Step2}:
+The resulting states take the following form, with $\rho = \xi + \frac{\pi}{2}$ and $\xi$ provided in Eqn.~\eqref{Step2}:

-We proceed to the second $\mathcal{PT}$-symmetric evolution constituting \textit{Step 3}.
-After \textit{Step 2}, the first two states are orthogonal, and we can adjust the relative angle to the third state.
-For completeness, we consider both Hermitian and $\mathcal{CPT}$ measurements.
+After \textit{Step 2}, the first two states are orthogonal, and we can adjust their relative angles to the third state through the second $\mathcal{PT}$-symmetric evolution, constituting \textit{Step 3}.
+For completeness, we consider both Hermitian and $\mathcal{CPT}$ measurements corresponding to the aforementioned \textit{Solution 1} and \textit{Solution 2}.